-How the structure of the business impacts on its performance and the methods used to improve staff motivation through: effective communication, recruitment, training and development
+How the structure of the business impacts on its performance and the methods used to improve staff motivation through: effective communication, recruitment, training and development.

-Testing and assessment: Exam board: Edexcel: https://qualifications.pearson.com code 1BS0 Exams: Two externally-examined 90 minute papers both assessed May/June in any single year Paper 1 - assesses all of theme 1.
-Paper 2 assesses all of theme 2
+Testing and assessment: Examination board: Edexcel: https://qualifications.pearson.com code 1BS0

+Exams: Two externally examined 105 minute papers both assessed May/June in any single year Paper 1 - assesses all of Theme 1 Paper 2 assesses all of Theme 2

-Both exam papers consist of three sections containing: Calculations, multiple-choice, short-answer and extended writing questions.
+Both examination papers consist of three sections containing: calculations, multiple-choice, short-answer and extended writing questions.
 Questions in Sections B and C will be based on business contexts given in the paper.